gkatanacio/typescript-serverless-template/README.md

 - see generated `.env` file for configuration

 **Note:** For deployment via CI/CD, `CICD_MODE` environment variable should be set to `true` in the build server.
-All configuration should also be set in the build server's environment variables.
+All env configuration should then be set in the build server's environment variables.
 They will automatically be used if `.env` is generated from `.env.cicd`.
+See [Docker's handling of env variables from host environment](https://docs.docker.com/engine/reference/commandline/run/#:~:text=You%20can%20also%20use%20variables%20exported%20to%20your%20local%20environment) for more details.

 #### install dependencies (generate `node_modules`)